 6.72.3 Impacts on services, entities and interfaces

+5GC NF with UE context information:

+- Extend UE Context transfer (e.g. as specified for AMF in clause 5.2.2.2.2 of TS 23.502 [3] and for SMF in clause 5.2.8.2.5 of TS 23.502 [3]) to support transferring UE analytics information along with the UE Context information.

-This solution addresses Key Issue #13 "Triggering conditions for analytics".
+This solution addresses Key Issue #13 "Triggering conditions for analytics", and also addresses Key Issue #18 "Enhancement for real-time communication with NWDAF" with respect to whether and which enhancement for data collection and/or analytics exposure framework is required to enable real-time or near real-time NWDAF communication.

 The triggers for consumer NF to request or subscribe to analytics vary for different NF types, while the triggers for NWDAF to start collecting data or building analytics may vary for different Analytics IDs and other factors.